techprober/yubikey-reference/docs/multiple-keys.md

 gpg-connect-agent "scd serialno" "learn --force" /bye
 ```

-Notes:
+> **Note**:

-- GPG will then scan your first Yubikey for GPG keys and recreate the stubs to point to the GPG keyID and Yubikey Serial number of this first Yubikey
+> - GPG will then scan your first Yubikey for GPG keys and recreate the stubs to point to the GPG keyID and Yubikey Serial number of this first Yubikey
-- To return to using the second Yubikey just repeat (insert other Yubikey and re-run command).
+> - To return to using the second Yubikey just repeat (insert other Yubikey and re-run command).
-- Obviously this command is not easy to remember so it is recommended to either create a script or a shell alias to make this more user friendly.
+> - Obviously this command is not easy to remember so it is recommended to either create a script or a shell alias to make this more user friendly.

+Also, follow this [article](https://security.stackexchange.com/questions/181551/create-backup-yubikey-with-identical-pgp-keys#191441) to understand why such operation is critical

 ---